lit/lit-element/docs/_guide/start.md

 You'll probably want to change the component name from "my-element" to something more appropriate.
 This is easiest to do using an IDE or other text editor that lets you do a global search and replace through an entire project.

-1. If you're using the TypeScript version, remove generated files:
+1.  **If you're using the TypeScript version**, remove generated files:

     ```bash
     npm run clean